 \begin{lem} Let $(R,\m)$ be a regular local ring with maximal ideal $\m$.
 Let $I$ be an ideal of height $2$ which is minimally generated by the $2 \times 2$ minors of the $2 \times 3$ matrix $M$ with entries in $\m$.
 Assume that the leading forms of any two minors form part of a minimal generating set of $I^*$.
 If $I^*$ is a prime ideal and $I_1(M) \nsubseteq \m^2$, then we can find a matrix

-such that $I = I_2(\widetilde{M})$ and $I^* = ((b'w'-c'v')^*, (a'w'-c'u')^*, (a'v'-b'u')^*)$ is perfect of height $2$. \begin{proof} Write
+such that $I = I_2(\widetilde{M})$ and $I^* = ((b w -c v )^*, (a w -c u )^*, (a v -b u )^*)$ is perfect of height $2$. \begin{proof} Write

-By switching rows and columns, which does not change minors, we may assume that $a$ is in $\m \setminus \m^2$.
+By switching rows and columns, which preserves the minors up to sign, we may assume that $a$ is in $\m \setminus \m^2$.
 Henceforth we will only use the assumption that $(av-bu)^*, (aw-cv)^*$ form part of a minimal generating set of $I^*$.
-We are going to modify $M$ applying row and column operations to obtain $\widetilde{M}$ with the desired properties.
+We are going to modify $M$ by applying row and column operations to obtain $\widetilde{M}$ with the desired properties.
 Observe that adding a multiple of a row to the other does not change $2 \times 2$ minors, but adding a multiple of a column to another changes one minor, but does not change the other two in general.
 In both cases the ideal $I_2(-)$ does not change.
-In the proof the only column operations we perform are adding a multiple of the first column to the second or the third column.
+In the proof the only type of column operations we perform is adding a multiple of the first column to the second or the third column.
 This does not change the minors $av-bu, aw-cu$, but the minor $bw-cv$ will be changed to $bw-cw + f(av-bu) + g( aw-cu)$ for some $f, g$ in $R$. \\

 We claim that after performing row and column operations on $M$, we may assume that $(av-bu)^* = a^*v^* - b^* u^*$.
 Assume to the contrary that $(av-bu)^* \neq a^*v^* - b^* u^*$.
 Since $(av-bu)^*$ is part of a minimal generating set of a prime ideal $I^*$, $(av-bu)^*$ is a prime element.
 By \Cref{primeElement} we have $\ord_{\m} (av) = \ord_{\m} (bu)$.
 Therefore, by \Cref{ordIne} one has $a^*v^* - b^* u^* = 0$ equivalently $a^*v^* = b^* u^*$.
 Since $\gr_{\m} (R)$ is a UFD and $a^*$ is of degree $1$, it is a prime element.
 Hence we have $a^* | b^*$ or $a^* | u^*$.
 Suppose $a^* | b^*$.
 Then there exists $\delta$ in $R$ such that $a^* \delta^* = b^*$, and this implies $\ord_{\m}(b) \lneq \ord_{\m}(b - \delta a)$.
 We subtract the first column multiplied by $\delta$ from the second column to obtain